socrateslopes/partner-demo/README.md

 - Code deduplication: there are some duplicated code snippets that should be refactored and improved

+- **2 partners failed to import**: invalid MultiPolygon shape for them

 Full endpoints documentation: TODO

 ## Go for it